jonesmatr/What-2-Watch/README.md

 3. Launch the application by opening either of the two HTML files provided.

-4. Browse the movie recommendations by selecting different genres, ratings, or popular choices.
+4. Browse the movie recommendations by selecting different genres

-5. To search for a specific movie, use the search functionality provided on the "search-results.html" page.
+6. To search for a specific movie, use the search functionality provided on the "search-results.html" page.

-6. To randomly select a movie, click on the "Random Movie" button.
+7. To randomly select a movie, click on the "Random Movie" button.

-7. Enjoy your selected movie!

 ## Project Structure